 - Condition does not qualify as a disability: If, after consulting with Human Resources and/or the ADA Coordinator the supervisor determines that the employee’s condition does not qualify as a disability, that determination should be communicated to the employee in writing by the supervisor or Human Resources professional.
 A determination that the condition does not qualify as a disability covered by the ADAAA does not preclude the supervisor, at her/his discretion, from granting the employee’s request as a means of assisting the employee.
 If the supervisor decides to grant an employee’s request when the employee does not have a disability as defined by the ADAAA, the supervisor should advise the employee that:

 The supervisor should document this conversation in writing and provide a copy to the employee.

 - the condition is not a disability covered by the Act nor does the supervisor regard the employee as disabled under the Act, and

-- the accommodation is being provided at management’s discretion and is not an entitlement; and
+- the request is being granted at management’s discretion and is not an entitlement; and

-- the accommodation may be withdrawn or modified at any time at the discretion of the department.
+- the requested change may be withdrawn or modified at any time at the discretion of the department.

 - Medical Certification Letter (doc)

 - Medical Information Request Form (pdf) Attached to Medical Certification Letter and completed by a medical professional.